Phone: (201) 692-2300

 . . .if we always insisted on precise definitions we all would be speechless almost all the time.
 Definitions and precise theoretical constructs are the final product, not the starting point of inquiry.

-We cannot, indeed, directly will to be different from what we
+We cannot, indeed, directly will to be different from

-are; but neither did those who are supposed to have formed our
+are; but neither did those who are supposed to have

 characters directly will that we should be what we are.